KernelTuner/kernel_tuner/doc/source/quickstart.rst

 Getting Started
 ===============

-So you have installed Kernel Tuner, and how you'd like to get started tuning some GPU code!
+So you have installed Kernel Tuner!
+That's great!
+But now you'd like to get started tuning some GPU code!

 Let's say we have a simple CUDA kernel stored in a file called vector_add_kernel.cu: